typedb/typedb-docs/08-schema/01-concepts.md

 [tab:end]
 </div>

-This guarantees `reference-id` to have a unique value for all instances of `employment`.
+This guarantees that no instances of `reference-id` may hold the same value among all instances of `employment`.

 <div class="note">
 [Note]
-Although the attributes above have been assigned to `employment`, they are yet to be defined.
+Although, in the example above, we have assigned the attributes to the `friend-request` and `employment` relationships , they are yet to be defined.
 We soon learn how to [define an attribute](#define-an-attribute).
 </div>

 ### Subtype a relationship